 A patio cover is a structure designed to provide shade and protection for outdoor patio spaces.
 It generally consists of a rooftop supported by posts or columns, extending from the exterior wall of a building or freestanding within a patio area.

-Patio covers are often known as Awnings or Shade Structures depending on their design and functions.
+Depending on their design and functions, patio covers are often known as Awnings or Shade Structures.

 Types and Examples